sanjeevai/Train_accidents_in_India/README.md

 * project.ipynb

 Data analysis in Python.
-This was required for project submission in Udacity's Data Scientist Nanodegree program.
+This was required for project submission in **Udacity's [Data Scientist Nanodegree](https://in.udacity.com/course/data-scientist-nanodegree--nd025) program**.
 It contains the same results as in *report.rmd* file but in less depth.

 * report.rmd